kenhuang41/kenhuang41.github.io/index.md

 ### Contact

-If you're hiring for an internship in the coming school year or the 2022 summer and are looking for a data-loving dude with a refreshing personality, please contact me at **kh19 [at] princeton [dot] edu**.
-Even if you're not hiring, I'm always willing to talk about any of the following things (sorted roughly in order of love) :D
+I'm currently looking for a full-time role.
+If you have a position open or just want to chat about anything I've created here, please contact me at **kh19 [at] princeton [dot] edu**.
+Even if you're not hiring, I'm always willing to talk about any of the following things (sorted roughly in order of love):

-* MFFL
-* RV (SM) / DC
-* DC4L
-* Two men from Würzburg, Germany
+* Dallas Mavericks (specifically, two men from Würzburg, Germany and a certain Mr. Dorian Finney-Smith)
+* Why the Cowboys >> Eagles
-* 163 (ARML)
+* The Game of 163 (variant of 24-game)
-* "Yahallo!" or "Jaeger"
-* TongHua
+* "Yahallo" / "Jaegar" / "146 other ways"
 * Whitman Chicken Pot Pie / Roma Grilled Cheese
 * Fudan University
 * Smashburgers
-* Maroon Bells
+* Maroon Bells / Grand Tetons
-* "It's never lupus"
 * Molly on the Shore clarinet solo

 <br />

 Thanks for checking out my website!

-(Last updated January 7, 2022)
+(Last updated August 16, 2022)